How To Catheterize the Bladder in a Male Child

 • To prevent causing a UTI, maintain strict sterile technique during the procedure.

-• To prevent causing blind passages and urethral injury, do not use excessive force during insertion.
+• To prevent causing false passages and urethral injury, do not use excessive force during insertion.

 Tips and Tricks for Bladder Catheterization: Male Child

-• If the foreskin cannot be fully retracted, do not force it.
-A little gentle retraction may be enough to adequately see the meatus.
+• If the foreskin cannot be fully retracted, do not retract it forcefully.
+A little gentle retraction may be enough to adequately see the urethral meatus.

-• Remember to hold the sides of the penis and not directly underneath; the urethra runs through here and you may compress the area, making it difficult to advance the catheter.
+• Remember to hold the sides of the penis and not directly underneath; the urethra runs superficially close to the underside of the penis and holding the underside of the penis may cause mechanical compression, making it difficult to advance the catheter.

-• Do not proceed with continued attempts at catheter placement if significant resistance is met or if the catheter feels as if it is buckling inside and not advancing.
+• Do not make continued attempts at catheter placement if significant resistance is met or if the catheter feels as if it is buckling inside and not advancing.

 • If the catheter appears to be in the correct position but urine does not return, lubricant may be obstructing the drainage of urine.
-With the catheter held in the current position, flush the catheter with normal saline to dislodge the lubricant and see if urine returns prior to proceeding with the remaining steps.
+With the catheter held in the current position, flush the catheter with normal saline to dislodge the lubricant and ensure urine returns before proceeding with the remaining steps.

-• If the catheter appears to be in the correct position but urine does not return and there is the possibility of anuria due to dehydration, consider providing hydration (appropriate to patient's clinical condition) before the procedure is attempted again.
+• If the catheter appears to be in the correct position but urine does not return and anuria due to dehydration is suspected, consider providing hydration (appropriate to patient's clinical condition) before the procedure is reattempted.

 Drugs Mentioned In This Article